FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+### The interaction happens in the user's bedroom.
+The primary player is either a single user or multiple people in the same bed who need to wake-up or fall asleep.
+The secondary beneficiaries of this device are roommates and neighbors of the user(s) who are not disturbed by an audio alarm.
+The main activities are reacting to the light the device gives off to wake-up or fall asleep.
+Additional interactions are turning the device on and off.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*

+### Feedback was generally positive.
+One person noted that there are similar commercial devices that do the wake-up part already.

 ## Part B. Act out the Interaction